gabeazar/NadeMenu/README.md

 ---

-Enjoy practicing and organizing your CS2 nade lineups with NadeMenu!
+Enjoy practicing and organising your CS2 nade lineups with NadeMenu!